vmware-archive/vsphere-storage-for-kubernetes/documentation/overview.md

 ## vSphere Storage Concepts
 vSphere is one of the cloud providers of Kubernetes and thus allows Kubernetes Pods use enterprise grade storage. vSphere has a proven Software Defined Storage platform that integrates with block, file and HyperConverged offerings such as VMware VSAN.
 These storage offerings are exposed as VMFS, NFS and VSAN datastores respectively.
-SDS platform in vSphere has enterprise grade features like Storage Policy Based Management(SPBM) which enables customers to gurantee QoS requested by their business critical applications and enforce SLAs. vSphere provides various data services out of the box such high availability and data reliability for containers using Kubernetes.
+SDS platform in vSphere has enterprise grade features like Storage Policy Based Management(SPBM) which enables customers to guarantee QoS requested by their business critical applications and enforce SLAs. vSphere provides various data services out of the box such high availability and data reliability for containers using Kubernetes.

 Datastores is an abstraction which hides storage details and provide uniform interface for storing persistent data.
 Datastores enables simplified storage management with features like grouping them in folders.
 Depending on the backend storage used, the datastores can be of the type vSAN, VMFS or NFS.